 LEG believes that they were.
-The above examples clearly demonstrate that towards the end of minelife companies became greedy and removed too many pillars, resulting in severe subsidence damage.
-CONCLUSION Centennial claim there is "no evidence" of subsidence damage above Bord & Pillar mining at Clarence.
-LEG argues "There is no evidence of a local Bord & Pillar mine that didn't cause subsidence impacts."
-Centennial claim that Bord & Pillar secondary extraction will have "Negligible impacts".
-All 20 mines illustrated above were no doubt also approved based on claims of "negligible impacts".
-Yet creeks have disappeared into mine voids; swamps are dead; cliffs continue to fall; waterfalls have dried up; surface fractures & sinkholes are everywhere; infrastructure & houses lost/damaged; ongoing coal combustion for 60 years; ongoing water pollution - much of that due to secondary pillar extraction.
+The above examples demonstrate that towards the end of mine-life companies tend to become greedy and remove too many pillars, resulting in severe damage.
 The problem with long-term Government cover-ups of mining damage in the Lithgow area is that public servants approving and regulating coal mining developments start to believe their own government's 'disinformation' and 'misinformation', and the scale and severity of those impacts escalate exponentially.
 Allowing damage to occur and then issuing non-compliances is too late.
 More enforceable undertakings, and prosecutions won't change Centennial's ingrained non-compliance culture.
 Relying on volunteer groups to report swamp and other subsidence damage is too little too late.
 The DCCEEW and DEWHA must be more proactive, get out into the Gardens of Stone SCA, and find this damage for themselves.
 Changing the abhorrent culture and attitude of the coal mining industry towards the environment in Lithgow must come from the top down - the Prime Minister, Premier, and relevant Ministers.